 The Universe represents the scope of the system.
-All elements that are within the universe is considered necessary and elements not mentioned in the universe are considered none existent.
+All elements that is within the universe is considered necessary and elements not mentioned in the universe is considered none existence.
 Thus, it is very important that we define the universe accurately.